falkaer/the-guide/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 </figure>

 Given that we just talked about cache lines, most of these numbers make good sense.
+Wrapping strided access is bad.
+Random access is the same as the worst (17) wrapping strided access.
+Why do you think that is?

+My best guess is that once you are that far outside of being able to reuse a cache line, essentially every single access will be a cache miss, it's the same.

-Random access is catastrophic, wrapping strided access is bad, but most interestingly non-wrapping strided access, which actually accesses less elements than the others, is slower than sequential access for strides 2 and 3.
+Most interestingly non-wrapping strided access, which actually accesses less elements than the others, is slower than sequential access for strides 2 and 3.
 With stride 4, where we are only accessing one fourth the elements of the sequential access pattern, we begin to get faster.
 But what do you know, sometimes the nice and predictable path,